artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 **Comprehensive API** - Snapshots, watchers, custom matchers, useful JSON output, ESLint linters, Elegant Mocking tools and natural support for async code.
 All in one project.

 If you're interested, there is a lot of work around automating the migration between different testing frameworks in [jest-codemods][jest-codemods] - getting started has never been easier.
+I'd also recommend looking at [wallaby.js][wallaby] and [vscode-jest][vscode-jest] for tooling.

 ## Visual Studio Code